The ABCs of mortgage insurance

 The fees for private insurance can be structured in several ways.
 Under the most common scenario, the borrower pays a monthly fee, but the payments can also be structured in other ways.
 For example, the lender can pay the insurance and roll the costs into a higher interest rate.

 During the lead-up to the recession, many people avoided paying mortgage insurance altogether by taking out second loans, known as “piggyback loans,” which covered the cost of the down payment.
 In some cases, the borrower put nothing down on the home and still paid no insurance.
 Edwards said piggyback loans largely went away as an option during the credit crisis when investors paid the price for their loose underwriting standards.
 As credit has become more freely available, however, piggyback loans have come back to a limited degree as a way to avoid private mortgage insurance.
+Before deciding to use a piggyback loan, homebuyers should compare loan programs offered by several lenders.

 Edwards said a piggyback loan has some downsides, and a borrower shouldn’t automatically take one out if available.
 Unlike mortgage insurance, a second loan can’t be canceled, he said.
 The homeowner could potentially continue to pay interest on that second loan long after private insurance could have been canceled.